Synthetic data, as the name says, is something that is artificially made by AI programs.

-Now the real question – Why not simply use the real data?
+Now the real question – Why not simply use real data?

 The reason is the lack of control over data.

 Amazon alone generates over 1000 petabytes of data every day.
-Many other tech or social media giants too generate massive amounts of user data.
-But the control of these real data is under a handful of tech giants only.
+Many other tech or social media giants to generate massive amounts of user data.
+But control of these real data is under a handful of tech giants only.

 The smaller companies or startups, however, don’t have access to such abundance.
 And therefore, synthetic data can be a profitable opportunity to train prototypes and create models.